bomj321/test-delivery/README.md

 # Front

-To run the Front, you need run "npm install" and before "npm start", to change de connection to API you need edit the the environment.js file on libs folder
+To run the Front, you need run "npm install" and before "npm start", to change de connection to API you need edit the the environment.js file on libs folder.
+The front runs for default on port 3001